mediaopt/paypal-commercetools-connector/enabler/README.md

 - A merchant **integrated with Checkout** should stay on Checkout's own native Payment Intents API rather than reach for the extension — it's faster and native to the architecture they're already using.

+### Apple Pay: "Error validating merchant"

+If the Apple Pay button opens the native payment sheet but then fails with `"Error validating merchant"`, this is not a bug in this component — it means `session.onvalidatemerchant` → `pay.validateMerchant()` (`components/ApplePay/ApplePayMask.tsx`) was rejected by PayPal because the domain currently serving `enabler` isn't registered/verified for Apple Pay on the PayPal merchant account in use.
+Refer for Apple or PayPal documentation regarding `.well-known/apple-developer-merchantid-domain-association`.